chriscoke/driven-data/README.md

 The .R file runs the code to explore the data, create a model data set, and fit some models

 The .html file is a brief summary of results, which is produced by the .RMD file

+To run the .R or .RMD file, note that you'll need to set your working directory to the location of the .csv files